onewelcome/AxonFramework/readme.md

 It's unclear how this functioned correctly before (if at all), so it's important to be aware of this change.
 It is recommended to double-check the behavior of your application using Axon to ensure that this modification has not introduced any unintended changes.

+### XStream Converters

+Currently, the following XStream converters are used in tests:

+- `XStreamCopyOnWriteArraySetConverter`
+- `XStreamEmptyListConverter`
+- `XStreamLinkedBlockingDequeConverter`
+- `XStreamSerializerSpringConfiguration`
+- `XStreamUnmodifiableMapConverter`

+When applying this forked version of the Axon Framework, it may be necessary to reuse these converters.
+If so, they will need to be moved from `src/test` to `src/main` and included as part of the distributable JAR.

+Additionally, the application using Axon may require additional converters, depending on the data that has already been serialized by the previous version of Axon and stored in its database.
+Proper deserialization of this data using these converters is crucial.
+Ensure thorough testing, preferably using real data from a live environment, to confirm that everything works as expected.